2cld/gh/docs/gridmanage.md

 # ghcluster - blenderRender Pool Management

+Testing slack integration.
+Should put up a slack notice.

 ## ghcluster startup

 1. Verify ghopsGRIDrouter is on (little black router on back side of grid rack)